JoshOrndorff/recipes/text/storage-maps.md

 ## Declaring a `StorageMap`

-We declare a single storage map with the following syntax.
+We declare a single storage map with the following syntax:

 ```rust, ignore
 decl_storage! {